gennsev/gennsev_site/content/Blog/python_mult_pt1.md

 ## The Use Cases

-So how do we decide between multiprocessing and multithreading?
+So how do we decide between `multiprocessing` and `multithreading`?
 The short answer is:
 *	Multithreading for I/O intensive tasks and;
 *	Multiprocessing for CPU intensive tasks (if you have multiple cores available)